udit-rai/udit-rai/README.md

 # 📬 Contact
-Whether you want to get something built, or just want me to take a look at how to improve and secure an existing application:
+Whether you want to get something built, want me to take a look at how to improve and secure an existing application; or even just want some guidance on a student project, reach me at my

-**Email:** udit@uditrai.com
 **LinkedIn:** https://www.linkedin.com/in/mr-uditrai/